4498Lincoln/CC-Fuji-APIs/README.md

 # CC-Fuji-APIs
-APIs I made for my personal use in computercraft.
+APIs I made mainly for my personal use in computercraft.
 This repository was simply made to organize these.
+You may use these APIs too, if you want.

 ## Information